Helix-Services/.github/profile/README.md

 # Support

-For support, please join our discord server https://discord.gg/HWBk7N6yKZ
+For support on any of our projects join our discord server https://discord.gg/HWBk7N6yKZ